QSTrader backtesting simulation engine

 Please note that the previous version of QSTrader, which is utilised through the Advanced Algorithmic Trading ebook, can be found along with the appropriate installation instructions here.

 Installation requires a Python3 environment.
 The simplest approach is to download a self-contained scientific Python distribution such as the Anaconda Individual Edition.
-Then you can install QSTrader via pip:
+You can then install QSTrader into an isolated virtual environment using pip as shown below.

 Any issues with installation should be reported to the development team as issues here.

-Comprehensive documentation for QSTrader can be found on QuantStart.com at https://www.quantstart.com/qstrader/.
+Comprehensive documentation and beginner tutorials for QSTrader can be found on QuantStart.com at https://www.quantstart.com/qstrader/.

 The QSTrader repository provides some simple example strategies at /examples.